Gurumurthys1/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-step 1.
+step 1. start the program.

+step 2.
 Import the standard Libraries.

-step 2.
+step 3.
 Set variables for assigning dataset values.

-step 3.
+step 4.
 Import linear regression from sklearn.

-step 4.
+step 5.
 Assign the points for representing in the graph.

-step 5.
+step 6.
 Predict the regression for marks by using the representation of the graph.

-step 6.
+step 7.
 Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```